kkelley85/Transplant_organoid_snRNAseq/README.md

 # Maturation and circuit integration of transplanted human cortical organoids
-Repository for code used to analyze single-nuclei RNA sequencing data from transplanted human brain cortical organoids for accompanying paper:
+Repository for code used to analyze single-nuclei RNA sequencing data from transplanted human brain cortical organoids (t-hCO; also known as spheroids or t-hCS) for accompanying paper:

 <p align="center">
 <img src="/Fig1_snRNAseq.png" width="600"/>